occams-chainsaw/rsschool-cv/cv.md

 - **2004-2009** - Yanka Kupala State University of Grodno.
 Faculty of linguistics.
 Department: Linguistic support for cross-cultural communication/International tourism, specialty - Cross-cultural communication specialist, Translator Consultant (English and German languages)
 - **1993-2004** - Secondary school No. 36, Grodno

+**Additional courses**

+- _Git and Github Essentials_, Amigoscode
+- _Terminal, Bash & VIM Essentials_, Amigostcode
+- _The complete JavaScript course_, Udemy

+## English skills

+**C1 ADVANCED**

+I've never taken any additional courses/seminars besides academic courses and I've never considered it necessary, because my work as a translator implies delving into the pecularities of language that are never touched upon in these additional courses.
+My knowledge is based mostly on practice and experience, as well as reading, listening to and watching various content in English.